BCDevOps/devops-platform-workshops/workshop-material/slides/developer_operations/content/01_who_what_where/index.md

 - Speed of delivery and continuous product improvement OVER governance, standardization and legacy compatibility.
 - Strong preference for Open Source development and frameworks.
 - Select mainstream stacks that have upward momentum in Dev community
-- Architect solutions leveraging containerization, micro services and RESTful endpoints from the start.
+- Architect solutions leveraging containerization, micro services and APIs from the start.
 - Data is bound to the line of business and shared through API integration.

 Note: